PRISCILLA ANANY - DIRECTOR

 Priscilla Anany was born in Ghana and migrated to the U.S. She studied Fine Arts at the University of North Carolina’s School of Arts’ School of Filmmaking and obtained her Master’s degree in Communications from New York University.

 Priscilla's debut feature film, “Children of the Mountain”, premiered at the 2016 Tribeca Film Festival, where she went on to earn the jury award for Best New Director.
 "Children of the Mountain" was distributed by Candy Factory Films and is available on Amazon and iTunes.
+Her current projects include producing both a narrative feature film for Netflix International and a new narrative series for a major network.

 CLAIRE MCCLANAHAN, WRITER / PRODUCER / "LAUREN"